UPCOMING CPOB MEETING:

 A complaint against a police officer for misconduct may be made in one of several ways:

 - Submit a civilian complaint electronically to the OCPO.
-Click here to access the online form.
+Click here to access online form in English and Spanish.

 - Call OCPO.
 If no one answers, please leave a voicemail message stating you would like to file a complaint.
 Please include a good call back number to reach you and a member of the OCPO staff will return your call.